mikequentel/flask-gis-demo/README.md

 # Flask GIS Demo https://github.com/mikequentel/flask-gis-demo

 * A reference implementation of a REST-exposed GIS server using Flask.
 Includes use of PostgreSQL database.
 It is a proof-of-concept and a demo of how one can implement a REST GIS server.
 It is not meant to be a robust, production-quality solution, but rather an example and potential starting point for future projects.
+* Based on https://github.com/mikequentel/chalice-gis-demo but not using Chalice.
+Instead, this demo is meant to be deployed as either a Docker container by itself, or in conjunction with an orchestration platform like Kubernetes.
 * Database: [PostgreSQL](https://www.postgresql.org)
   * Based on restaurant inspection data, from several years ago (circa 2013), collected by the state of New York and shared at the USA government website [data.gov](https://www.data.gov)
     * This is publicly available information published by the US government.